orsonteodoro/gcf2/README.md

 ### Checking for early CFI violations and missing symbols

-This does a simple --version check.
+This does a simple --help check.
 Add any potentially dangerous commands in the exclude list.

 ```Shell